oushinei/oushinei.github.io/_pages/about.md

   - /about.html
 ---
 # 🌟 About Me
 I am a doctoral student enrolled in the Graduate School of Commerce at [Chuo University](https://www.chuo-u.ac.jp/).
 My supervisor is Professor [Jaewoo Park](https://c-research.chuo-u.ac.jp/html/100003068_ja.html).
-My research focuses on providing behavioral solutions to major failures within the global food system, specifically at the consumer-policy interface.
-Leveraging theories from Consumer/Social Psychology and Behavioral Economics, I employ rigorous experimental designs and quantitative methods to uncover the micro-level psychological mechanisms that drive food choices.
-My goal is to develop effective behavioral interventions and policy nudges to promote sustainable and healthy consumption behaviors.
+My research lies at the intersection of consumer behavior, marketing, and food science, with a particular focus on how consumers make food-related decisions in complex and imperfect markets.
+Drawing on theories from Consumer Psychology, Social Psychology, and Behavioral Economics, I employ rigorous experimental designs and quantitative methods to uncover the psychological mechanisms underlying consumers’ food choices.
+My work aims to generate actionable insights for marketing strategy design and behaviorally informed interventions that encourage more sustainable and healthier consumption.

 **Key Research Foci:**
-- **Mitigating the Sustainable Protein Adoption Failure:** Examining consumer acceptance barriers towards sustainable protein sources (e.g., insect-based foods and cultured meat) to facilitate food system transformation.
+- **Consumer Acceptance of Sustainable Proteins:** Investigating psychological and marketing barriers to consumer adoption of alternative protein products (e.g., insect-based foods and cultured meat), and identifying effective communication and positioning strategies.
-- **Tackling the Health Failure:** Exploring behavioral drivers of healthy food choices to combat the rising burden of obesity.
+- **Consumer Decision-Making in Healthy Eating Contexts:** Examining how marketing cues and psychological factors shape healthy food choices, with implications for both consumer welfare and brand strategy.
-- **Addressing the Efficiency Failure:** Investigating consumer rejection of imperfect/ugly foods to develop behavioral strategies for food waste reduction.
+- **Consumer Responses to Product Imperfection and Food Waste:** Exploring why consumers reject imperfect or “ugly” foods and how behavioral and marketing interventions can reduce waste and improve market efficiency.

-Should you be interested in any form of academic collaboration, please don't hesitate to reach out to me via email at [wanzunei@gmail.com](wanzunei@gmail.com).
+If you are interested in academic collaboration or research exchange, please feel free to contact me at [wanzunei@gmail.com](wanzunei@gmail.com).

 # 📖 Educations
 - Chuo University, Hachioji-shi, Tokyo, Japan.
 Doctor of Commerce, majoring in Commerce.<span style="float:right;">2024.04 - 2026.03</span><br style="clear:both;" />